Khartoum – Naga – Mussawarat – Meroe – Karima – Jebel Barkal – Third Cataract – Soleb – Deserts

 This is a trip of a lifetime and we know there are many things you’d like to know more about.

-Once the 30% down payment is made, the trip is non refundable unless there are travel restrictions imposed by the Government of Sudan that force the cancellation of the trip.
+Once the 30% deposit payment is made, the trip is non refundable unless there are travel restrictions imposed by the Government of Sudan that force the cancellation of the trip or we do not meet the minimum number of guests.
 We require all guests to purchase travel insurance that covers unforeseen circumstances which would prevent them from traveling, and this is how you would recover your costs from needing to cancel.

 All travelers to Sudan except for Egyptians who are older than 49 years old or Egyptian ladies and children need a visa to enter Sudan.
 This visa can be obtained in advance at the Sudanese embassy in your country, or on arrival in Sudan.
 Where possible, we recommended getting a visa from a Sudanese embassy because it is cheaper, but if you do not have access to an embassy OR the embassy nearest to you does not issue visas (eg. Embassy in Spain or France) you can obtain a visa on arrival in Khartoum.

 To obtain a visa on arrival, it is essential to apply for an Entry permit in advance.
-For this, ITC Sudan will need to receive a scan copy of the passport (which has to have minimum 6 months validity, 2 free consecutive pages and NO Israel visa or stamp) ideally 2 months and no later than 20 days before travelling.
+For this, ITC Sudan will need to receive a scan copy of the passport (which has to have minimum 6 months validity, 2 free consecutive pages and NO Israel visa or stamp) 2 months before travelling.
 ITC Sudan will apply on your behalf in Sudan and send a scanned copy of the LANDING/ENTRY PERMITS that you must print out and show when checking in for the Khartoum flight in your country of origin.
 The airline will deny boarding if you are not able to produce the printed permit from the Government of Sudan.

-This is an all inclusive trip without any optional activities except for the extension to Soleb.
+This is an all inclusive trip without any optional activities.
 All activities and visits quoted in the itinerary are included as well as all meals and water.
 Sudan is a dry country and the sale of alcohol is prohibited.
 However, fresh fruit juices are delicious and the country has the best watermelon juice you will ever taste.

 Not included in the trip are the visa, passport registration (which will be taken care of by ITC Sudan and is mandatory), travel permits within the country, and entry tickets to archeological sites which need to paid in cash.
-Please bring 260-280 EUR to cover all these fees and $250-300 for the visa on arrival.
-Other than that, tips are at your own discretion.
+Please bring 280-300 EUR to cover all these fees and $270-300 for the visa on arrival.
+Other than that, tips are at your own discretion and a guideline would be $5 per day for the drivers and $10 per day for the guide.
 You will have limited opportunities to buy souvenirs to take home.

 All costs above are considered on a sharing basis with two guests per room in twin bedding; we will pair you with another solo female traveler on the trip.
-If you wish to have your own room, the standard trip single supplement is 550 EUR and the Soleb extension single supplement is 180 EUR.
+If you wish to have your own room, the standard trip single supplement is 900 EUR.